Call Us: (713) 766-5722

 ROSI Blog

 The common office cubicle has had a big impact on society; from influencing some of the great architects of the modern age, plus sparking debate and studies into the capacity that the average worker’s office environment actually plays.
-Its evolution has progressed over the years from
+Its evolution has progressed over the years from old-school boring cubicles, into innovative productivity-enhancing modern office workspaces.

 cubicle example

-A brief history of the common office cubicle: In the early 1960’s, Herman Miller, founding father of the modern office furniture industry started the Herman Miller Research Corporation.
+In the early 1960s, Herman Miller, the founding father of the modern office furniture industry started the Herman Miller Research Corporation.

 The company’s originative mission statement, considering the times, was “not to address any problems with the esthetics of the furniture itself, but to solve problems relating to the everyday use of the furniture.”
-Meaning functionality, efficiency, and productivity were number one product design priorities for the groundbreaking company.
+Meaning functionality, efficiency, and productivity were the number one product design priorities for the groundbreaking company.

 Miller’s associate, Robert Propst, a notable inventor/designer in his own historic right, strove to delve deep into the normally unanswered, complicated questions about something as seemingly simple as office furniture in Houston.
 Propst’s in-depth studies included learning how people work together in any given office environment, office layouts, performance, and even how information travels in an office setting.